 Board of Regents

 The Board of Regents of the University System of Georgia was created in 1931 as a part of a reorganization of Georgia’s state government.
 With this act, public higher education in Georgia was unified for the first time under a single governing and management authority.
 The governor appoints members of the Board to a seven year term and regents may be reappointed to subsequent terms by a sitting governor.
 Regents donate their time and expertise to serve the state through their governance of the University System of Georgia – the position is a voluntary one without financial remuneration.
 Today the Board of Regents is composed of 19 members, five of whom are appointed from the state-at-large, and one from each of the state’s 14 congressional districts.
 The Board elects a chancellor who serves as its chief executive officer and the chief administrative officer of the University System.
-The Board oversees the 31 colleges and universities that comprise the University System of Georgia, Skidaway Institute of Oceanography and The Georgia Public Library System.
+The Board oversees the 31 colleges and universities that comprise the University System of Georgia and has oversight of the Georgia Archives and the Georgia Public Library System.